jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 ### b.
 Deployment considerations
 **We recommend a minimum of three machines**.
 You can set up a cluster with just two nodes, however if one goes down, the controller will no longer be operational.

 Every device that belongs to a cluster needs an identifier.
 For this purpose, OpenDaylight uses the node’s role.
-After you define the first node’s role as *member-1* in the `akka.conf` file (see next section for how the three .conf files are used), OpenDaylight uses *member-1* to identify that node. *Data shards* are used to house all or a certain segment of a module’s data.
+After you define the first node’s role as *member-1* in the `akka.conf` file, OpenDaylight uses *member-1* to identify that node. *Data shards* are used to house all or a certain segment of a module’s data.
 For example, one shard can contain all of a module’s inventory data while another shard contains all of its topology data.

 If you do not specify a module in the `modules.conf` file and do not specify a shard in `module-shards.conf`, then (by default) all the data is placed onto the default shard (which must also be defined in `module-shards.conf` file).
 Each shard has replicas configured, which can be specified in the `module-shards.conf` file.